vitaly-t/pg-promise/examples/select-insert.md

     });
 ```

-The same function `getInsertUserId`, using ES6 syntax:
+The same function `getInsertUserId`, simplified for the ES6 syntax:

 ```js
 function getInsertUserId(name) {